pjcampbe11/PentAGI_User-Guide/README.md

   - *Common Vuln Scanning:* **Nikto** (web server scan) and **Nuclei** (template-based scanning) check for default scripts, outdated software, common vulnerabilities【48†L872-L879】.
 Input: target URL.
 Payloads: HTTP requests with known patterns.
 Detection: moderate (Nikto hits many URLs), but may be rate-limited.
   - *Directory/Resource Bruteforce:* **Gobuster/Dirb** with wordlists to find hidden directories/files.
 Input: base URL and list.
 Payload: HTTP GET to guessed paths.
 Detection: can be noisy; use slow bruteforce or moderate concurrency.
   - *Parameters Fuzzing:* Nuclei or custom payloads to test injection (SQL, XSS, LFI, SSRF).
 For example, injecting `' OR 1=1--` into query params and analyzing responses.
 Payloads: common SQL meta, `<script>` tags.
 Detection: some IDS may catch typical attack strings; could use URL encoding or obfuscation.
 Limitations: may produce many false positives (PentAGI uses agent parsing to filter).
   - *SQL Injection:* **Sqlmap** is specifically integrated for SQLi.
-When PentAGI suspects an injectable parameter (based on anomaly scanning or known patterns), it can invoke `sqlmap` automatically【48†L872-L879】.
+When PentAGI suspects an injectable parameter (based on anomaly scanning or known patterns), it can invoke `sqlmap` automatically.
 Inputs: vulnerable URL/param.
 Payloads: series of SQL injection payloads.
 Detection: high risk (noise) – agent might throttle or fallback to OOB testing (e.g. Burp Collaborator).
 Limitations: false flags if web app has filtering; requires response analysis.
   - *Cross-Site Scripting (XSS):* The system may attempt XSS by injecting script payloads (`<script>alert(1)</script>`).
 It can use its internal browser to test if scripts execute.
 Detection: XSS payloads are classic, but agent can use novel variations or blind tests.
 Limitations: modern CSPs may block; reading outcomes requires interactive checks.
   - *XML External Entities (XXE), CSRF, SSRF:* The AI might craft payloads for these if code patterns (XML parsers, URL fetchers) are found.
-For SSRF/XXE, PentAGI can use its own server as an OOB listener to catch callbacks (enabled by dedicated OOB port ranges【9†L891-L900】).
+For SSRF/XXE, PentAGI can use its own server as an OOB listener to catch callbacks (enabled by dedicated OOB port ranges).
 These require the target server to trigger out-of-band DNS/HTTP to PentAGI.
   - *Authentication Brute Force:* Using **Hydra** or built-in tools for HTTP auth, FTP, SSH, SMTP, etc. Agent input includes login pages; it will load default or custom username/password lists.
 Payload: typical creds.
 Detection: login lockouts or rate limits; PentAGI must respect rate-limiting.
   - *Social Engineering / Phishing:* PentAGI can simulate Slack/Gmail enumeration (implied by Slackhound-style integration, though not explicitly documented) and generate phishing emails for testing (the frontend has an Editor).
 Payload: crafted messages.
 Detection: high risk (should only do in controlled CTF/engagement with permission).
 Limitations: legal issues – see Ethical Considerations.